 Understanding legal writing is vital for all legal professionals.
-From becoming a paralegal to becoming a lawyer, the ability to write in a concise, compelling manner is a skill that will be leveraged often.
+The ability to write in a concise, compelling manner is a skill that will be leveraged often for those interested in becoming a paralegal or becoming a lawyer.
 Legal briefs, memos and other legal documents require following certain style conventions and implementing legal reasoning skills.

 This guide includes tips for improving your legal writing skills and additional resources on the subject.